-Attached is an initial list of bills the Chamber is endorsing.
+Below is an initial list of bills the Chamber is endorsing.
 We will continue working with members of Congress to identify other proposals to help close the opportunity gaps and will update our list of endorsed bills.
 Members of Congress who cosponsor these bills will receive credit for the Leadership component of their “How They Voted” rating.

 The Chamber encourages you to cosponsor: